-A regional sewer partnership involving Clark County, Clark Regional Wastewater District and the cities of Battle Ground and Ridgefield is beginning to take shape.
+Clark County is one of four participants in a regional sewer partnership that includes Clark Regional Wastewater District and the cities of Battle Ground and Ridgefield.

 On April 17, 2012, the Board of County Commissioners approved a memorandum of understanding (MOU) that lays the groundwork for creating a regional entity under Washington law during the next four months.

 Battle Ground, Ridgefield and Clark Regional Wastewater District had earlier approved the MOU.
-A board of directors, consisting of Clark County Commissioner Tom Mielke, Clark Regional Wastewater District Commissioner Neil Kimsey, Ridgefield Mayor Ron Onslow and Battle Ground Mayor Lisa Walters, will guide the proposed regional alliance forward.
+A board of directors, consisting of Clark County Commissioner Tom Mielke, Clark Regional Wastewater District Commissioner Neil Kimsey, Ridgefield Mayor Ron Onslow and Battle Ground Mayor Shane Bowman, will guide the proposed regional alliance forward.

 The board, meeting on May 18, 2012, agreed that the proposed partnership should be called the Discovery Clean Water Alliance.
 The name reflect Lewis and Clark’s “Corps of Discovery” Expedition that first explored the area more than 200 years ago, as well as the potential for sewer service to open up new employment lands for economic development and job creation.

 The partnership also is projected to have economic benefits for the Hazel Dell-Salmon Creek area.
 To encourage economic development, sewer connection charges for Hazel Dell-Salmon Creek developments will drop by 20 to 30 percent, largely though restructuring existing debt in the current low interest rate environment.
 Although there will be small increases in bimonthly rates during early years (roughly at the rate of inflation), rates are projected to be reduced by 5 to 10 percent in 10 to 15 years, should development occur as expected.